Test in a live environment

 dotnet tool install --global Microsoft.dotnet-interactive

-Post-installation, this tool enables you to integrate C# with Jupyter by running the following command to connect the Dotnet interactive tool with Jupyter
+Post-installation, this tool enables you to integrate C# with Jupyter by running the following command to connect the Dotnet interactive tool with Jupyter:

 dotnet interactive jupyter install

-To create a C# new notebook in Jupyter, go to the Jupyter dashboard, and click on 'New' and then 'C# (.NET Interactive)'.
+To create a new C# notebook in Jupyter, go to the Jupyter dashboard, and click on 'New' and then 'C# (.NET Interactive)'.
 This creates a blank notebook, a canvas where you can start scripting in C#.

 In a Jupyter Notebook with a C# kernel, you can write and execute C# code interactively in cells.
 Each cell in the notebook can contain code, which you can run independently.
 This feature is excellent for testing small code snippets or developing step-by-step tutorials.
-For example, you can write a simple C# code in a new cell to display output
+For example, you can write simple C# code in a new cell to display output:

 Console.WriteLine("Hello, Jupyter Notebook C#!");